eduardkb/Python-pySecretApp-Cryptography/README.md

 ```

 # Executable
+Temp Placeholder

+# TODO List
+- create a question that is a phrase to create entropy (no dictionary guessable)
+- change code to not truncate answers. (delete normalize_string and let Argon2 do the hashing.)
-TODO: Make the python file executable and self-contained.
+- Make the python file executable and self-contained.